 To function well, a tenant association must be open to all residents in a building.
-If it is not, competing tenant organizations can develop and landlords or management companies can exploit this lack of unity among residents.
+If it is not, competing tenant organizations may form and landlords or management companies might exploit a lack of unity among residents.
 Look for unlikely partners or allies and tap into existing networks.